Sojitz Wood Procurement Policy

 Results:

-We achieved our goal (reduce Level D wood to 0%) in FY2018 and successfully maintained 100% traceability for the following five years.
+We achieved our goal (reduce Level D wood to 0%) in FY2018 and successfully maintained 100% traceability for the following seven years.

 Approach to Domestically-Produced Wood